tnscorcoran/nodejs-websocket-3scale/README.md

 #### Modify client.html and call your local Node Js server
-Open client.html, uncomment the line shown and save the file.
+Open client.html, uncomment the line that calls *localhost* and save the file.
 <img src="./images/client-html.png" alt="drawing" width="600"/>

 Drag client.html to a browser like Chrome.
 Right click and click ***Inspect***.
 Click ***Console***